kellertuer/MVIRT/Readme.md

-# ManImRes – MANifold-valued IMage REStoration
+# MVIRT - Manifold-Valued Image Restoration Toolbox

 In many applications data is constrained to certain manifolds.
 The simplest example is the circle \(\mathbb S^1\), i.e. phase valued data like in InSAR